MaplePHP/MaplePHP/docker/README.md

 This command installs and starts Docker, setting up your environment.

-### 3. Accessing Your Application
+### 3. Set Up the Web Server Root Directory
-Open your web browser and go to **http://localhost/public/**.
-You should now be able to see your application running.
+A "www" directory has been created, which will serve as the root for your web server.
+Install MaplePHP within this directory.
+To view your application, open your web browser and navigate to **http://localhost/public/**.
+Your application should now be accessible and running smoothly.

 ## MySQL Configuration
 Below are the default settings for the MySQL service provided in the Docker setup: